 Narrator matching and production timelines

-Per finished hour rates on ACX typically run $200–$400 for retail-ready production.
-A 75,000-word novel (roughly 8 finished hours) lands somewhere between $1,600 and $3,200 — before you've paid for any revisions, music, or sound design.
+Per finished hour rates on ACX typically run $200–$400 for retail-ready human production.
+A 75,000-word novel (roughly 8 finished hours) lands somewhere between $1,600 and $3,200 — before any revisions, music, or sound design.
+For comparison, Midsummerr's Self-Serve tier produces the same 75,000-word novel — full cast, music, and sound design included — for around $375.

-No AI narration allowed
+No AI narration on ACX

 Ready to try it yourself?